 Climate-based tomato planting guide for Wetaskiwin, Alberta

-In Wetaskiwin, tomatoes usually has only a narrow seasonal margin.
+In Wetaskiwin, tomatoes usually has only a narrow seasonal margin, so earlier varieties and good planting timing matter much more than they do for easier crops.

 Typical Planting Window